rameloni/Tydi-Chisel-testing-framework-analysis/results/analysis-by-example/README.md

 ## 7. Tydi HelloWorldRgb: the simplest Tydi example

 The `HelloWorldRgb` is the simplest Tydi example.
-It simply instantiates two streams of group `Rgb`, and connects its input streams directly to the output streams.
+It simply instantiates two streams of a group called `Rgb` and redirects its inputs to the output streams.

-An `Rgb` group is defined as a collection of three `color_channel_type` signals, each of which is a `Bit` of `color_depth` bits.
+An `Rgb` group is defined, in tydi-lang[^7], as a collection of 3 `color_channel_type` signals, each of them is a `Bit` of `color_depth` bits.
-As it can be seen from the following code snippet, tydi-lang allows to define Streams and connect them together in a single line of code, while hiding the complexity of the underlying chisel code.
+As it can be seen from the following code snippet, tydi-lang allows to define Streams and connect them together in a single line of code, while hiding the complexity of the underlying chisel (backend) code.
-Once compiled to boilerplate code, the `Tydi-Chisel` library hides the complexity of the actual internal implementation providing logical wrappers `PhysicalStreamDetailed` that raises the level of abstraction.
+Once compiled to boilerplate code, the `Tydi-Chisel`[^8] [^9] library hides the complexity of the actual internal implementation providing logical wrappers `PhysicalStreamDetailed` that raises the level of abstraction.
-> **TODO:** check Tydi-Chisel paper for this part.

 ```cpp
 // Define an rgb